radiorabe/raar-ui/README.md

   Manually change the audio position and the volume.
 * Login with username/password or an access token reloads the broadcast list.
   Locked broadcasts should become available.
 Logout locks them again.
+* When the window size is decreased, the player still looks fine.
+The left menu disappears and must be manually toggled for small sizes.
 * Searching for shows works.
 * Picking a date via months works.